-Hey, everyone!
-Welcome to our "What is Litecoin?" guide!
+Hey, welcome to my "What is Litecoin?" guide!

-If you’re reading this guide, then you must still be wondering “What is Litecoin?”.
-Well, hold on because I’m going to tell you everything you need to know!
+If you’re reading this guide, then you must still be wondering “what is Litecoin?”.
+Well, I’m going to tell you everything you need to know!

 First, we will give you some background information about the Litecoin blockchain, and why it was created.
 After that, we will explain its purpose.

 You are also going to learn how the technology supporting Litecoin works and some information on its security – both the good and the bad.
 Finally, you will also be able to figure out how to buy and store Litecoin safely and securely, both with a traditional crypto exchange (such as Coinbase), and with Simplex.

 So, by the end of this guide on “what is Litecoin?” you will almost be an expert!
 What are you waiting for?
 Let’s find out how the Litecoin blockchain began!

 Looking for the most secure place to buy BTC?
 I have collected the best-rated crypto exchanges that were approved as the safest platforms for buying BTC below, so take a look.

 - 4 times faster transactions than with Bitcoin

 - Low transaction fees